-You can also hop on over to the Fresher-specific website for packing lists, your Fresher’s week calendar, and even the names of your college parents (please do message them with any questions you have, they signed up for this role and dont want to be redundant!)
-I hope that you are all excited and ready for the best few years of your life, I’m looking forward to meeting all of you in October whether it be in the JCR, around college or on the cheese floor at Bridge each Thursday of term!
+Feel free to use this website to learn as much about Keble as possible but also use the Fresher-specific website for packing lists, your Fresher’s week calendar, and even the names of your college parents (please do message them with any questions you have, they signed up for this role and don’t want to be redundant!)
+I hope that you are all excited and ready for the best few years of your life, I’m looking forward to meeting all of you in October whether it be in the JCR, around college or at Anuba each Thursday of term!

 Tomorrow (Saturday 28th May) is the Saturday of the Neptune Summer Eights.
 This an excellent event and it would be great if as many Keble students as possible come down for what is “probably one of the single greatest days of the year!” (quote from Thomas Hunter’s description on the event facebook page).

 There will be 6 Keble crews rowing: